 Katie McNeil, PA to Professor Paul Riley

-Katie has been with DPAG since September 2014.
-As Personal Assistant to Professor Paul Riley, she provides key administrative support to his team of more than 20 Postdoctoral Research Scientists and Postgraduate Students.
+Katie was with DPAG from September 2014 - January 2020 as Personal Assistant to Professor Paul Riley.
+She provided key administrative support to his team of more than 20 Postdoctoral Research Scientists and Postgraduate Students.
 Prior to this, she spent a year at the Said Business School.
 Interview on Thursday 28 February 2019.

 What led you to become a PA?